DQuanBui/Ecommerce_Sales_Analysis/README.md

 ## Objectives

 - Identify top-performing regions, product categories, and customer segments to optimize business strategies.
-- Analyze seasonal trends and operational factors to uncover opportunities for growth and profitability
+- Analyze seasonal trends and operational factors to uncover opportunities for growth and profitability.
 - Provide data-driven recommendations to enhance decision-making and support sustainable success.

 ## Project Result